Former Belgrade Main railway station: Construction

-As such, the location was absolutely inappropriate for any construction work and the marsh had to be filled first.
+As such, the location was inappropriate for any construction work and the marsh had to be filled first.
 The remains of the demolished Stambol Gate in 1866 also finished in the bog.
 By 1884 the bog was drained and buried under the rubble from all parts of the city but especially from Prokop, Prokop is located in the eastern section of the former neighborhood of Jatagan Mala.
 Previously, it was a geographical reference, as the area was located in the lower valley of the now-underground stream of Mokroluški Potok.
 Earth and gravel were dug and used to cover and drain the swamps on the right bank of the Sava, so that the neighborhoods of Savamala and Bara Venecija could be constructed, along with the building of central railway station.
 After the works were completed, the area around Mokroluški Potok was left as a steep, elongated cut in the ground, thus acquiring its name (Serbian prokop, cut or dug through).
 Prince Milan personally suggested this area, which stretched above Đorđe Vajfert's brewery and the neighborhood of Smutekovac.
 Among his many reasons he cited the quality of the earth and the fact that the proximity of the construction site would reduce the transportation costs.
 However, that land belonged to his wife, Princess Natalie, so the prince even earned money from the station's construction.
 In a historical twist, Prokop is the location of Belgrade's designated present-day central railway station.

 When the location was chosen, it was also disconnected from Belgrade in terms of transportation.
 The former village of Savamala was closest, but the city could only be reached using a fiaker, and this along a bypass route leading through Spomenička Street (modern Nemanjina).